unobrandon/coding-challenge-anywhere/README.md

-# Anywhere Real Estate iOS Developer Application

 ## Brandon Shaw
 ###### [Portfolio](http://www.brandonshaw.me/) | [GitHub](https://github.com/unobrandon) | [Twitter](https://twitter.com/bshaw_dev)

-### Thank you for taking the time to review my application.
-I appreciate the opportunity to showcase my experience and approach to iOS mobile development.

 #### For this coding exercise I have implemented the VIPER architecture, which works best for large-scale applications.
 This architecture separates the application into five distinct layers (view, interactor, presenter, entity, & router), with each layer having its own responsibility.
 This approach promotes scalability, testability, and maintainability of the application.